15 Top Reasons to Visit Iceland

 12. Go on a Thingvellir National Park Adventure

-Thingvellir has a small waterfall on its north American side.Why visit Iceland if not for a chance to do something extraordinary like walk, or swim between two tectonic plates? dive, or snorkel
+Oxararfoss Waterfall in Thingvellir National Park, Iceland, with smooth flowing water and a colorful sunset sky.Why visit Iceland if not for a chance to do something extraordinary, like walk or swim between two tectonic plates?

 Located only 29 miles (47 kilometers) from Reykjavik, Thingvellir National Park in Southwest Iceland is a must-see destination and one of the top reasons to visit Iceland.
 Adventurous visitors are attracted to the park’s opportunities for diving tours and guided snorkeling trips along the tectonic plates.